 Advice: Many employers use LinkedIn, Twitter and YouTube to present and share information and news, so you can access these platforms to get a good feel for employers’ culture.
 You can also use LinkedIn to contact professionals working in fields or for employers that interest you – you can begin by sending them a tailored message explaining that you are interested in their employer or sector (as appropriate) and that you'd like to gain insights or tips from them.

-Action: Create a ‘professional persona’ online so that if an employer Googles you they find a work-ready candidate; consider setting up new social media accounts for work-related purposes.
+Action: Devote some of the extra time you're spending online as a result of social distancing measures to creating a ‘professional persona’ so that if an employer Googles you they find a work-ready candidate; consider setting up new social media accounts for work-related purposes.
 You can show your interest in a particular sector by sharing interesting sector-related content.
 If you haven’t already, join LinkedIn, as it seems to be becoming almost mandatory: 89% of students interested in accounting employers have used it for careers purposes.
 Your careers service can review your LinkedIn profile in the same way as they’d review your CV.
 Read:

 In the survey, respondents were asked to rank how important different factors were when choosing between employers.
 Here are the ten that most respondents ranked as ‘very important’: